People + Technology + Culture

 To develop Q, the audio workgroup from ThirtySoundsGood first recorded the voices of six people who identified as male, female, transgender, or nonbinary to authentically blend a voice that did not typically fit within the male-female binary.
 To find this voice, engineers worked on the pitch, tone, and the format filter to blend them to a gender ambiguous-sounding single voice.
 Via Copenhagen Pride, the team surveyed more than 4,600 people between the ages of 25-40 across Denmark, the UK, and Venezuela who defined themselves as nonbinary.
 These people were asked to rate versions of the human voices that had been woven into a single voice.
 However, at the end of several sound-engineered iterations and accompanying user feedback, survey respondents reported preferring a modulated single human voice that fit within a frequency range that was perceived as most gender-neutral (145-175 Hz).
 In short, half of respondents said they could not tell the gender of Q, while the other half were evenly split between thinking that Q sounded male or female.

-Q was included in the UNESCO think piece I'd blush if I could: Closing gender divides in digital skills through education.
+Q was included as an example of innovation in the UNESCO think piece I'd blush if I could: Closing gender divides in digital skills through education.
 Additionally, media outlets around the world covered the siginificance of Q, including The New York Times, Wired, and NPR.
 Additionally, Virtue and VICE ensured that the final Hz information and all files for Q were made available to everyone without cost.

 As research consultant partnered with VIRTUE-Worldwide, VICE-Copenhagen, Copenhagen Pride, and EqualAI for Project Q (2019).